zwicker-group/py-pde/docs/paper/paper.md

 In particular, the differential operator $\mathcal D$ can be implemented in pure python for initial testing, while adding a more specialized version compiled with `numba` [@numba] might be added later for speed.
-This flexibility is one strength of the package, since it allows quick development to test new PDEs, while it also provides an avenue for efficient calculations later.
+This approach allows fast testing of new PDEs, while it also provides an avenue for efficient calculations later.

 The flexibility of `py-pde` is one of its key feature.
 For instance, while the package implements forward and backward Euler methods as